CheetahTemplate3/cheetah3/ANNOUNCE.rst

 What is CheetahTemplate3
 ========================

-Cheetah3 is a free and open source template engine.
+Cheetah3 is a free and open source (MIT) Python template engine.
 It's a fork of the original CheetahTemplate library.

 Python 2.7 or 3.4+ is required.